csgroup-oss/sharinghub-server/CONFIGURATION.md

       timeout: 3 # days unit
       type: info # color of alert | possibility (info, danger, success, warning,primary, dark, secondary)
       url: /login # no required if want redirect to others service
-      title: "Welcome to new SharingHUB "
+      title: "Welcome to new SharingHub"
       message: "To see all projects and unlock all features, please login.."
       locales:
         fr: